-The husband pays a sum of money to the other party at regular intervals.
+Spousal maintenance is where the husband or wife pays a sum of money to the other party at regular intervals.
 This can either continue for a fixed amount of time or for the rest of the spouses' lives.

 However, if the recipient remarries or, in some cases cohabits, with a partner beyond a specified time, they may lose their right to the maintenance and the arrangement ends.